-- If possible, enroll in AP Psychology, AP Biology, and/or AP Calculus 1/AB.
+- Helpful AP classes for PSYC: AP Psychology, AP Biology, and/or AP Calculus.
 A score of 4 or a 5 on any of these AP exams will be accepted as a gateway class for PSYC: PSYC100, BSCI170/171, or MATH140.
 If these AP classes are available to you, it is a good idea to take them.

 - If you know your want to major in Psychology, make sure to declare that as your major on your UMD Application!
 It's easier to be accepted as a PSYC major than to switch into PSYC when you get here.

 - Attend UMD's Admitted Students Open House(s) in the Spring!
 There are PSYC Info sessions led by faculty, staff, and students in the department!
 Come with questions!

 - Start looking at our Courses and Syllabi page to see what classes spark your interests.
 If you have classes in mind, you might be able to start taking them or the required prerequisites for them as early as your first semester!